simpleig/Geo-PIFu/README.md

 ## 1. Requirements

-We provide a conda `yaml` environment file (you can modify `prefix` to change installation location).
+We provide a conda `yml` environment file (you can modify `prefix` to change installation location).
 This conda env. is for `Geo-PIFu` and `PIFu` training, test and evaluation.

-	conda env create -f geopifu_requirements.yaml
+	conda env create -f geopifu_requirements.yml
 	conda activate geopifu

 We use `opendr` for mesh rendering.
-To accomodate its package requirements, we provide another conda `yaml` environment file.
+To accomodate its package requirements, we provide another conda `yml` environment file.

-	conda env create -f opendr_requirements.yaml
+	conda env create -f opendr_requirements.yml
 	conda activate opendrEnv # plz make sure this works conda deactivate         # back to the geopifu env.